MaCFP/matl-db/Non-charring/PMMA/UMD/README.md

   - Diameter: 0.07 m
   - Thickness: 0.0058 m
 * Backing Insulation: None
 Samples were epoxied to copper foil to reduce swelling, morphing and flowing; as well as to provide a substrate with good thermal contact to measure back surface temperatures.
-The exposed (back) side of the copper foil was painted with high emissivity paint (Îµ = 0.95) allowing for temperature measurements on the backside of the sample using an IR camera.
+The exposed (back) side of the copper foil was painted with high emissivity paint (alpha = 0.95) allowing for temperature measurements on the backside of the sample using an IR camera.
 * Temperature Measurements:
     Temperature measurements were made at 12 points representing 4 radial locations (r = 0, 0.01, 163 0.02 and 0.03 m from the center).
 However, since the temperature distribution was found to be radially uniform, average temperatures are reported here.